 We also recommend visiting the Mouse House, which is especially for our youngest visitors and their families.
 Designed to excite curiosity and encourage young children to explore, the Mouse House gallery is full of surprises introducing the museum’s diverse collections.
 Choose an activity from the walls of the Mouse House to help you explore the rest of the museum.

 How much will a visit cost?

-Free, apart from the planetarium, which is £75 per showing.
+Free, apart from the planetarium, which starts at £37 per showing.
 Further planetarium details here

 When can we visit, and how do we book?